-TV has been taken by storm by yet another medical drama, to join Grey’s Anatomy and House in the big leagues.
+Yet another medical drama has overtaken TV to join Grey’s Anatomy and House in the big leagues.
 After a long drought of a good new medical, we finally have The Good Doctor.
 With the former Bates Motel star playing the genius autistic doctor so convincingly, fans are wondering if Freddie Highmore is autistic.
 Read on for all the details.

-The Good Doctor is on a medical drama from South Korea of the same name, that revolves around a resident doctor.
-In the U.S. version of the show, that doctor, Shaun Murphy, has autism and savant syndrome.
+The Good Doctor is based on a medical drama from South Korea of the same name that revolves around a resident doctor.
+In the U.S. version of the show, the doctor, Shaun Murphy, has autism and savant syndrome.
 The show grossed a whopping 16.1 million viewers just last week, proving that this medical drama is here to stay!

-Those diagnosed with s show almost prodigious capabilities, including encyclopedic memory, that are otherwise not seen in human beings, and falls in the autism spectrum.
+Those diagnosed with savant syndrome show almost prodigious capabilities.
+These include encyclopedic memory that is not seen in most people and falls in the autism spectrum.

-Dr. Shaun Murphy, in this case, is an autistic savant, with a huge knowledge bank, and a passion to become a successful surgeon.
-The character was developed by House’s David Shore, who wanted audiences to love the doctor not just because of his disabilities, but because of his willingness to overcome the challenges that they bring.
+Dr. Shaun Murphy, in this case, is an autistic savant with a vast knowledge bank and a passion for becoming a successful surgeon.
+The character was developed by House’s David Shore, who wanted audiences to love the doctor not just because of his disabilities, but because of his willingness to overcome the challenges they bring.

-Shaun, as a character, is highly intelligent, rarely makes eye-contact, is great at what he does, and was hired after the hospital president persisted.
+As a character, Shaun is highly intelligent, rarely makes eye contact, is great at what he does, and was hired after the hospital president persisted.
 In the show’s premiere, Shaun is seen as a medical hero who saved a little boy’s life after noticing something the attending physicians did not.

 Shore made it clear that he did not want to make Shaun look emotionless or mindless.
 People’s perception of autistism is often incorrect, and Shore was determined to change that mindset.

 Shaun Murphy’s disorder allows him to visualize a lot differently than others.
-The way he sees thing, and is able to diagnose a patient, is almost like working out a math problem in his mind.
+How he sees things and can diagnose a patient is almost like working out a math problem in his mind.
 He is a witty guy, with occasional bursts of humor that will crack you as we learn more to understand his character.

 Is Freddie Highmore Really Autistic?